enasequence/read_docs/submit/assembly/environmental-sag.rst

 for details on how to release your **environmental** samples.
 If no data is associated with a sample, it needs to be released manually in order to be available to the public.

-SAG sample registration
+Registering SAG samples
 -----------------------

 Each **SAG** assembly submission must be associated with a **SAG** sample.
-This is because a SAG is not an assembly of the whole set of raw data but an assembly derived from a smaller subset of those data.
-These virtual samples represents the subset of that data and hold all metadata related to the taxonomy of that subset as well as methods used to derive it.
+This is because a SAG is not an assembly of all the data from the collected sample so linking to the environmental sample is misleading and causes incorrect taxonomy assignment.
+These **SAG** samples represent the individual organisms derived from the environmental sample and hold all metadata related to the taxonomy of that subset as well as methods used to derive it.

 .. image:: ../images/metadata_model_derivedanalysis.png

-It should be as `specific in taxonomy <../../faq/taxonomy.html#environmental-organism-level-taxonomy>`_ as it can be and use the specific `GSC MISAGS <https://www.ebi.ac.uk/ena/browser/view/ERC000048>`_ checklist.
+**SAG** samples should be as `specific in taxonomy <../../faq/taxonomy.html#environmental-organism-level-taxonomy>`_ as they can be and use the specific `GSC MISAGS <https://www.ebi.ac.uk/ena/browser/view/ERC000048>`_ checklist.

 Please make sure these **SAG** samples correctly reference the **environmental** sample  that the SAG was derived from.
 This can be done from within the checklist using the mandatory “sample derived from” attribute.
 If the assembly was